 The makeup brushes of MAC are well made and quality wise, they do last for a long time most especially when proper maintenance is given for over time.
 This can be done by just cleaning them every two weeks with a good brush cleaner and by not overusing them.
 You will have sets of them lasting for a very long time as a return.

 I am a fan of MAC cosmetics and I can’t and won’t deny that I own some of their makeup brushes.
 So, I would like to share some of my thoughts and opinions about such.
 I will be noting the materials used in the brushes that are from the MAC product information.
 This is for the awareness of not just those who wanted to avoid brushes created with animal products but for the awareness of everyone.
 It is worth mentioning that MAC claims to use only hairs that are groomed and trimmed from living animals, not hairs collected from slaughtered animals.
 Also, I included some available approximate measurements for each brush to give you some hints of the scale as well as I will mention the maximum length of the fibers and the estimated width of the widest part of the brush’s head.

-Take note that I’ve given my opinion on some Pro brushes that I haven’t seen in person and some MAC brushes that are no longer available from the company for the reason that they discontinued producing them.
+Take note that I’ve given my opinion on some Pro brushes that I haven’t seen in person.
 So, enjoy!

 MAC 102 Brow Comb Brush [synthetic fibers]

 This is the so called regular brush for grooming the lashes and brows.
 It looks like a toothbrush-shaped on one side and a plastic comb on the other side.
 They use synthetic fibers for this brush.

 MAC 109 Small Contour [goat hair, 29mm long by 23mm wide]